-Clean up your act and chew on these doable hacks to cut down on food waste in Singapore.
+We're here to help you watch what you don't eat.
+Chew on these hacks to cut down on food waste in Singapore.

-This might come as a shock to you.
-But did you know Singaporeans generated 744,000 tonnes of food waste in 2019?
+Did you know Singaporeans generated 744 million kg of food waste in 2019?
 That’s equivalent to the weight of 51,000 double-decker buses!
-While we’ve talked about making concrete changes to living a plastic-free and zero-waste lifestyle, we can also help to reduce food wastage in Singapore with a few simple and totally doable hacks.
+And the amount has increased by about 20% in the last decade.
+If you’ve been taking small steps towards living a plastic-free and zero-waste lifestyle, we applaud you.
+Want to help tackle the food waste problem in Singapore too?
+Here are a few simple and totally doable hacks.

 How to reduce food waste in Singapore